ayush-y/Chess-Design-LLD/README.md

 ### Non functional requirements

 - Code should be modular and extensible
+- Code should follow all the relevant OOP's concept
-- Code should follow all the relevant OOP and Solid principles
+- Code should follow all Solid principles
 - Code should be in a running state
+-